Dorothy Parvaz

-Homa Dorothy Parvaz (هما دوروتی پرواز) born in Isfahan, Iran, is an editor at NPR.
+Homa Dorothy Parvaz (هما دوروتی پرواز) is an Iranian-born journalist.
+She has worked for Al Jazeera and NPR.

-Parvaz entered Syria at Damascus on Friday, April 29, 2011, to cover the Syrian protests and was not heard from for the next nineteen days.
-After it was reported that she was missing, campaigns were formed on Twitter and Facebook to press the Syrian government to free her.
-Syria revealed that Parvaz had been deported to Iran.
-On May 18, 2011, Parvaz was released by Iranian authorities.

-Born in Iran, she holds passports from Iran, Canada, and the United States.

-She is an editor at NPR.
+She holds both Canada and United States citizenships.

-Early life
+Early life and education

 Homa Dorothy Parvaz was born in October 1971 in Tehran, Iran to an Iranian father and an American mother.
 She lived in Iran until she was ten years old, then spent the next four years in Dubai.
 Parvaz moved to Canada with her family in 1985, ultimately graduating from a Canadian high school.

-Education

 Parvaz obtained her undergraduate degree in English literature from the University of British Columbia.
 She subsequently obtained a master's degree in journalism from the University of Arizona.

 She has been the recipient of journalism fellowships at Harvard and Cambridge.

 Career

 After obtaining her degree from the University of British Columbia, Parvaz worked for the English language edition of the Asahi Shimbun in Japan.

 Following her sojourn in Japan, Parvaz obtained her master's degree in journalism from the University of Arizona.
 She moved to Seattle in 1999, where she worked first for The Seattle Times, then as a columnist, feature writer, and ultimately editorial board member for the Seattle Post-Intelligencer.
 After the latter ceased to exist as a print newspaper, and following her journalism fellowships, she accepted employment with Al Jazeera, for whom she reported on the 2011 Japanese earthquake and tsunami.

 Parvaz works at NPR, where she focuses on international news.
 She is based in Washington, D.C.